The Autumn Offering

 The Autumn Offering was an American metalcore band that formed in Daytona Beach, Florida, in 1999.
 After achieving some degree of local success, the band was signed to Stillborn Records, founded by Jamey Jasta of Hatebreed, in 2003.
 The band released one album through this label.
 The Autumn Offering later signed to Victory Records in 2005 and released four studio albums before ceasing activity in 2010.

+Loudwire compared them to As I Lay Dying and Killswitch Engage.

 History

 Formation and debut album (1999–2004)

 The Autumn Offering was formed in 1999 while all the members were still in high school and by 2003, they had completed several regional tours and self-booked US tours.
 Hatebreed vocalist Jamey Jasta took notice of the band, and signed them to his own Stillborn Records in December 2003.
-The Autumn Offering released their debut album Revelations of the Unsung on July 27, 2004, through Stillborn and was recorded by Zeuss at Planet-Z.
+The Autumn Offering released their debut album Revelations of the Unsung on July 27, 2004, through Stillborn and was recorded by Chris Harris, also known as Zeuss at Planet-Z.

 Signing to Victory Records and second album (2005–2006)

 In 2005, founding member and lead guitarist George Moore parted ways with the band and was soon after replaced by Tommy Church, guitarist from End of All, which later became known as Killwhitneydead.
 The Autumn Offering signed to Victory Records in September 2005.
 Their first release through the label was a reissue of their debut album in early 2006, which was followed by their second studio album Embrace the Gutter on May 16, 2006.
 Embrace the Gutter was recorded with Jason Suecof (Chimaira, Trivium) at Audiohammer Studios.